acarteas/2019-fall-cs211/projects/TextEditor/docs/milestone1.md

 * Completing the project / making reasonable progress

 ## Due Date
 This assignment is due Midnight, September 10, 2019.
 You will turn in your project by checking your code into github.
+Once checked in, [create a milestone 1 release](https://help.github.com/en/articles/creating-releases).

 ## Examples